vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-**Note:** There is no need to supply the agreement with a `price` field, this will be ignored since the user picks the allowed max amount themselves.
+**Please note:** There is no need to supply the agreement with a `price` field,
+this will be ignored since the user picks the allowed max amount themselves.

 **Restrictions when using variable amount:**

 - There is currently a limit of 5 000 NOK for the `suggestedMaxAmount`.
 - `Campaign` can not be used when the agreement has `variableAmount`.

-The user will be presented with the variable agreement in the app.
-Here they can change the max amount they allow to be charged each interval.
+The user will be presented with the variable agreement in Vipps,
+where they can change the max amount they allow to be charged each interval.

-Accepting agreement in Vipps
+Accepting agreement in Vipps:
 ![variable_amount_accept](images/variable_amount_accept.png)

-Variable amount and initial charge can be combined
+Variable amount and initial charge can be combined:
 ![variable_amount_accept_initial](images/variable_amount_accept_initial.png)

 #### Get agreement